LomoX-Offical/nginx-openresty-windows/Readme.md

 changelog：

-* upgrade the modules of openresty_for_windows to version 1.9.3.1
-    actually, only ngx_postgres_module has upgraded from ngx_postgres-1.0rc6 to ngx_postgres-1.0rc7
+* upgrade the modules of Openresty to version 1.9.3.1 actually, only ngx_postgres_module has upgraded from ngx_postgres-1.0rc6 to ngx_postgres-1.0rc7

 * pdb file include in the binary cab